MolBIFFM/diana/README.md

     }
 ]
 ```
-If true, restrict query to multi-validated physical protein-protein interactions.
+If `true`, restrict query to multi-validated physical protein-protein interactions.
 The default setting is `false`.

 ```json
 [